 The Roots of Homelessness

-According to the National Coalition for the Homeless (NCH), the growing rates of homelessness reflect a number of active economic, health, and personal lifestyle trends in this country today.
+The connection between addiction and homelessness is becoming more and more apparent, especially with the studies being released to show the correlation.
+According to the National Coalition for the Homeless (NCH), the growing rates of homelessness reflect several active economic, health, and personal lifestyle trends in this country today.
 Most of the time, homelessness is the result of factors like:

 - Lack of job opportunities